Samsung TabPro S

 In the quest for portable computing devices, many people are turning towards hardware that doubles as both a tablet and laptop.

-Enter Samsung’s TabPro S, the latest iteration of its Galaxy Tab line-up (I own one of the original Galaxy Tabs.
+Enter Samsung’s TabPro S, the latest iterations of its Galaxy Tab line-up (I own one of the original Galaxy Tabs.
 It was good then: Not so great now).

 The TabPro S is a 12-inch tablet, running Windows 10 and aims to take on the iPad Pro and probably Microsoft’s Surface Pro device.